redhat-et/agent-frameworks/prototype/frameworks/bee/README.md

 1. Clone this repository
 2. Install dependencies `npm ci`.
-3. Configure your project by filling in missing values in the `.env` file (default LLM provider is locally hosted `Ollama`).
+3. Configure your project by filling in missing values in the `.env` file.
+You can modify based on `.env.template` file.
+For LLM, I've tested Groq LLM API.
 4. Run the agent
     4.1 run it via terminal
     `npm run start src/prisolv3.ts` play with it using terminal